Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 must be reviewed to ensure providers are capable of maintaining appropriate

 information security measures including a documented Information Security

-and cyber liability insurance coverage that is consistent with applicable Onondaga Community College policies, procedures,
+and cyber liability insurance coverage that is consistent with applicable OCC policies, procedures,

 standards, guidelines; and municipal, state, and federal laws, rules, and

 regulations.
 Third party service providers are required to complete OCC's Third Party Vendor Assessment Questionnaire that must be reviewed and approved by ITS prior to the execution of any contract or agreement for software, hosting, or other technology related services.
 Access to OCC computing resources by third parties, including contractors and vendors, is temporary in nature and must be requested through the use of the Provisional Computer Access Request Form; such users are expected to be aware of and comply with the provisions of this policy.

 information systems is determined by an employee’s job duties and is limited to

 the extent necessary for employees to perform the responsibilities of their position.
 Administrative Data Stewards are the

 individuals and departments with the responsibility and authority for establishing